All Episodes

 When are you going to give the money from Planned Parenthood back?

-You want about death squads?
+You want them about death squads?

-It wasn't about death squads.
+You learned about death squads.

 I would throw it right back at them.